 But beyond manufacturing, our understanding of proteins is also leading to the development of novel biotherapeutics.
 And with the help of new protein analysis technologies, we can now study neurological biomarkers in blood, which is helping with treatments for many neurological diseases, cancers and infectious diseases.

-The Best Stocks to Play the Protein Trend
+The Best Protein and DNA Stocks to Play these Trends

 What companies are active in the protein analysis market?
 It depends what type of exposure you’re looking for.